Aveglia/vAMPirus/docs/HelpDocumentation.md

   --Statistics options--

-        --stats                        Set "--stats run" to signal statstical tests to be performed and included in the final report
+        --stats                        Set "--stats" to signal statstical tests to be performed and included in the final report

         --minimumCounts                Minimum number of hit counts for a sample to have to be included in the downstream statistical analyses and report generation